saiboten/musikkjulekalender/README.md

 musikkjulekalender
 ==================

-Sjekk ut musikkjulekalender.no for den ekte musikkjulekalenderen!
+Sjekk ut http://musikkjulekalender.no for den ekte musikkjulekalenderen!